 Not much has changed since 1953 when Bill Samuels Sr. and his wife Margie first developed the bourbon.
 Though the brand is now owned by Beam Suntory, it has remained under the watchful eyes of the Samuels family.
 For years it was led by Bill Samuels Jr.—a legend in the whiskey world—who has since turned over the reins to his son, Rob Samuels.

 There are many fascinating aspects to the Samuels' story.
 Among those is the fact that the family has Scottish-Irish roots.
-This heritage is why Maker's Mark takes on the scotch spelling of "whisky," dropping the "e" that is more commonly used for American whiskies.
+This heritage is why Maker's Mark takes on the scotch spelling of "whiskey," dropping the "e" that is more commonly used for American whiskeys.

 A Single Bottle No More